jcbhmr/bikeshed-builder/README.md

 </dl>
 </details>

-Make sure you have a Python 3.12 installation setup that includes the dynamic library and development headers that PyInstaller needs.
+Make sure you have a Python 3.12 installation setup that includes the magic stuff that PyInstaller needs.

 Next, setup your virtual environment (recommended for dev machines):